This article is supplementary to the ultimate guide to balancing, please also check that out!

-TRV’s typically have a very good authority, the reason for this is clear when you look in the bottom of one you will see the actual flow path is vastly smaller then 15mm.
-This gives the valve more control over the circuit and prevents the TRVs from 'hunting' which is where is continually over and under supplies flow.
+TRV’s typically have very good authority, the reason for this is clear when you look at the bottom of one you will see the actual flow path is vastly smaller than 15mm.
+This gives the valve more control over the circuit and prevents the TRVs from 'hunting' which is where it continues over and under-supplies flow.

 That's not all.
 Higher authority valves also enable us to achieve a greater degree of accuracy when balancing.
 Because the valve has more control over the circuit, our 'valve stroke' has a more even control over the flow.